View our posts

 Tutor Time

-Tutor Time at HCACP is spilt across five days with five different sessions.
-Each session is 25 minutes and has set reading time (DEAR) each morning.
+Tutor Time at HCACP is spilt across five days with four different sessions.
+Each session is 30 minutes.
 Students develop their character and cultural capital each day through a different themed activity (see below).
-All tutor time is sequenced against the same theme, but developed specifically to each year group.

 Assemblies